Arthritis Awareness—and Solutions

 But, it’s not always possible to cook, especially when we’re traveling, or busily working from home.
 This is when Paleo On The Go, and the special attention to food quality, selection, and of course, tastiness, is able to help.
 The sustainably-raised salmon, for instance, is incredibly high in vitamins D and A. POTG meals are packed with fiber-rich, colorful vegetables, and even arthritis-supporting spices.
-A full menu of Autoimmune Paleo compliant meals for those wishing to explore an elimination diet, as well as a Whole30 approved menu for when it’s time to incorporate more variation, is available online for anyone in America.
+A full menu of Autoimmune Paleo compliant meals for those wishing to explore an elimination diet is available online for anyone in America.

 Victoria LaFont Jackson is a curious practitioner, science writer, food lover, and budding medical philosophy enthusiast.
 She is the woman behind Paradigm of Practice, and you can find her blogging and asking questions at www.paradigmofpractice.com.